 The other folders that you downloaded are connected to and can be accessed within the Surface Imperviousness project.
-The Index folder contains project metadata and reusable templates.
 The other folders contain the data, files, and tools you'll use during the project.

 - Expand the Louisville_Imagery folder, the Training_Samples folder, and the Neighborhood_Data geodatabase.

 The Louisville_Neighborhood TIFF image and the Parcels feature class are already on the map.
 The Louisville_Training_Samples shapefile and the Accuracy_Points feature class are premade versions of data you'll create during your analysis (you'll learn more about them later).

 Extract spectral bands

 The multiband imagery of the Louisville neighborhood currently uses the natural color band combination to display the imagery the way the human eye would see it.
 You'll change the band combination to better distinguish urban features such as concrete from natural features such as vegetation.
 While you can change the band combination by right-clicking the bands in the Contents pane, later parts of the workflow will require you to use imagery with only three bands.
 You'll create a new image by extracting the three bands that you want to show from the original image.

 - In the Contents pane, click the Louisville_Neighborhood.tif layer to select it.

 - On the ribbon, click the Imagery tab.
 In the Analysis group, click Raster Functions.